 Phonics and Early Reading at Birchwood

 At Birchwood, we ensure that all children in school complete phase 6 phonics, as achieving early fluency in decoding is a necessary first step in acquiring the key skill in reading.
-Nessy is a programme used widely to support children in KS2 to complete phase 6.
+Little Wandle's Keep Up and Rapid Catch Up programmes are used to support closing the gaps for children.